davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-The highly fractionated, alkalic magma of the Crystal Knob pipe, its relatively deep source in the mantle lithosphere, and its entrainments of both dunite cumulates and peridotite xenoliths suggest it was sourced from melt percolating through a multi-tiered network within the mantle lithosphere at depths >45 km.
+The highly fractionated, alkalic magma of the Crystal Knob pipe, its relatively deep source in the mantle lithosphere, and its entrainments of both dunite cumulates and spinel peridotite xenoliths suggest that it was sourced from a multi-tiered network within the mantle lithosphere at depths > 45 km.
 The fractally-scaled melt migration channels investigated by @Kelemen2000 provide a good potential model, in which cumulates are sometimes re-entrained by small-volume volcanism during progressive upwards percolation of melt from